quickwit-oss/quickwit/docs/reference/aggregation.md

 By default, the top 10 terms with the most documents are returned.
 Larger values for size are more expensive.

-###### **split_size**
+###### **shard_size**

-The get more accurate results, we fetch more than size from each segment/split.
-Aliases to `shard_size`.
+To obtain more accurate results, we fetch more than the `size` from each segment/split.

-Increasing this value is will increase the accuracy, but also the CPU/memory usage.
+Increasing this value will enhance accuracy but will also increase CPU/memory usage.
-See the [`document count error`](#document-count-error) section for more information how this parameter impacts accuracy.
+Refer to the [`document count error`](#document-count-error) section for more information on how `shard_size` impacts accuracy.

-`split_size` is the number of terms that are sent from a leaf result to the root node.
+`shard_size` represents the number of terms that are returned from one split.
-Example: If you have 100 splits and `split_size` is 1000, the root node will receive 100_000 terms to merge.
+For example, if there are 100 splits and `shard_size` is set to 1000, the root node may receive up to 100_000 terms to merge.
-With an average cost of 50 bytes per term this requires up to 5MB of memory.
+Assuming an average cost of 50 bytes per term, this would require up to 5MB of memory.
+The actual number of terms sent to the root depends on the number of splits handled by one node and how the intermediate results can be merged (e.g., the cardinality of the terms).

+Note on differences between Quickwit and Elasticsearch:
-The behaviour here deviates from elasticsearch, since we don't have global ordinals.
-That means we need to send serialized terms to the root node.
+* Unlike Elasticsearch, Quickwit does not use global ordinals, so serialized terms need to be sent to the root node.
+* The concept of shards in Elasticsearch differs from splits in Quickwit.
+In Elasticsearch, a shard contains up to 200M documents and is a collection of segments.
+In contrast, a Quickwit split comprises a single segment, typically with 5M documents.
+Therefore, `shard_size` in Elasticsearch applies to a group of segments, whereas in Quickwit, it applies to a single segment.

-Defaults to size * 10.
+Defaults to `size * 10`.

 ###### **show_term_doc_count_error**

 If you set the show_term_doc_count_error parameter to true, the terms aggregation will include doc_count_error_upper_bound, which is an upper bound to the error on the doc_count returned by each split.
-It’s the sum of the size of the largest bucket on each split that didn’t fit into `split_size`.
+It’s the sum of the size of the largest bucket on each split that didn’t fit into `shard_size`.

 Defaults to true when ordering by count desc.